-I am an illustrator and professor living and working in Brooklyn, NY.
-I am a tenured Assistant Professor at City Tech (CUNY), and have been teaching in the Communication Design Department since 2010.
-I have been drawing since I could hold a crayon and do my best to draw every single day.
-Current projects include #drawingthenews, Sharkary vs Tsunami Crab, The Long Shadows, and The ABC's of Ultimate.
+Eli Neugeboren is an illustrator, writer, and professor living and working in Brooklyn, NY.
+He is an Associate Professor, with tenure, at City Tech (CUNY), where he's been teaching in the Communication Design Department since 2010.
+His work has been included in both the American Illustration and American Photography annuals.
+He has been drawing since he could hold a crayon and does his best to draw every single day.
+His work is primarily figurative and humanist, with an interest and focus on storytelling.
+Storytelling both in single editorial images that imply a greater narrative, and also sequential work.
+Current projects include #drawingthenews, Sharkary vs Tsunami Crab Volume III, The Long Shadows, and The ABC's of Ultimate.

-In my career I have worked as an illustrator at a product development company creating licensed goods, a designer in the exhibition department at the American Museum of Natural History, and a digital retoucher for international ad campaigns for clients such as Maybelline and Redken, in addition to being the in-house retoucher for SPIN Magazine for nearly four years.
+In his career he has worked as an illustrator at a product development company creating licensed goods, a designer in the exhibition department at the American Museum of Natural History, and a digital retoucher for international ad campaigns for clients such as Maybelline and Redken, along with being the in-house retoucher for SPIN Magazine for nearly four years.

-This was formative for my work ethic, but there was another side effect: this was the shop that Kevin Eastman and Peter Laird, creators of TMNT, and the rest of the Mirage Studios crew bought their books every week, and I got to meet and know them as TMNT became a national phenomenon.
-They invited me to stop by Mirage Studios and show them my work, which they looked at seriously and gave me professional feedback on.
-Their generosity and respect influences my own teaching ethos as well as gave me a singular boost in confidence at a formative age.
+When he was a kid he spent so much time at his local comic store, Moondance Comics, that his father told him he should ask them for a job.
+Not sure if his father was joking or not he asked, and sure enough they hired him and had him organize their back room a few hours a week in exchange for $15 of credit at the store.
+He was 12, $15 worth of free comics was a lot of comics!
+This was formative for his work ethic, but there was another side effect: this was the shop that the creators of TMNT, Kevin Eastman and Peter Laird, and the rest of the Mirage Studios crew, bought their books every week, and he got to meet and know them as TMNT became a national phenomenon.
+They invited him to stop by Mirage Studios and show them his work, which they looked at seriously and gave him professional feedback on.
+Their generosity and respect influences his teaching philosophy and gave him a singular boost in confidence at a formative age.

-Selected Clients: Microsoft, ESPN, Grantland, Vice, The Classical, Sixpoint Craft Brewing, Enso Collective, Penguin Random House, Harper Collins, Hachette, Little Brown & Co, Pearson, People Magazine, Vanity Fair, Esquire, SPIN Magazine, Make It Nice (Eleven Madison Park), Baxt Ingui Architects, Dustin Cohen, Peter Yang, Mark Tucker, Danielle St. Laurent, Michael Harlan Turkel
+Selected Clients: Microsoft, ESPN, Grantland, Vice, The Classical, Bacardi, Pepsi Co/Tostitos, Sixpoint Craft Brewing, Enso Collective, Google, Penguin Random House, Harper Collins, Hachette, Little Brown & Co, Pearson, Saveur, The Observer, People Magazine, Vanity Fair, Esquire, SPIN Magazine, Entertainment Weekly, Make It Nice (Eleven Madison Park), Baxt Ingui Architects, Dustin Cohen, Peter Yang, Mark Tucker, Danielle St. Laurent, Michael Harlan Turkel

 photo by Dustin Cohen